8 Best Renters Insurance Companies in Rhode Island of 2025

 A common misconception is that you don’t need renters insurance because your landlord already has insurance.

-But the landlord’s insurance protects the property itself or covers the property's structure, whether that’s an apartment building or a condo complex.
+However, the landlord’s insurance protects the property or covers its structure, whether an apartment building or a condo complex.

 So, if the rental place is damaged or destroyed due to fire, it will be the landlord’s responsibility to make the repairs.